12th January – 17th January 2015

 To request correction of an alleged error in posted race or series results, a boat shall complete a scoring enquiry form available at the race office and submit to the Scoring Officer within the protest time limit of their class.

-Boats in the Club classes will be allocated a handicap by the Race Committee based on the RYA National Handicap for Cruisers which is a performance handicap scheme.
+Boats in the Club and Open/Cruising Multihull classes will be allocated a handicap by the Race Committee based on the principals of the RYA National Handicap for Cruisers, which is a performance handicap scheme.
 This handicap may be adjusted daily during the regatta.
 Calculation and adjustment of handicaps for these classes is not grounds for redress or protest.

 The RC may protest and the jury may disqualify a boat from participating in the series if in its opinion it considers the boat to fall below minimum standards of sea worthiness.